-Pleasantly soft and full of fruit flavours, these dried fruit cookies are the best morning or afternoon breakfast during the winter!
-If you are looking for a cookie recipe to prepare for Christmas or simply want to enjoy some more interesting cookies with your coffee or tea, I recommend you to try these ones.
+Pleasantly soft and full of fruit flavours, these dried fruit cookies are a perfect morning or afternoon breakfast!
+If you are looking for a cookie recipe to prepare for Christmas or simply want to enjoy few special cookies with your coffee or tea, I recommend you to try these ones.

 Dried fruit Cookies